Waste: Hazardous waste

-Radioactive Waste
+Radioactive waste

 Radioactive waste, often referred to as nuclear waste, is produced by various industries such as nuclear power plants, nuclear reactors, hospitals, research centers, and mining facilities.
 Any activity that involves radioactive material can generate radioactive waste.
 Furthermore, such waste emits radioactive particles, which if not handled correctly, can be both an environmental hazard as well as a human health hazard.
 When dealing with radioactive waste, it is extremely important to understand the necessary protocols and follow the correct precautions.
 Failure to handle and recycle these materials can have catastrophic consequences and potentially damage the site's ecosystems for years to come.

 Radioactive waste is monitored and regulated by multiple governmental agencies such as Nuclear Regulatory Commission (NRC), Department of Energy (DOE), Environmental Protection Agency (EPA), Department of Transportation (DOT), and Department of the Interior (DOI).
 Each agency plays an important role in creating, handling, and properly disposing of radioactive waste.
-A brief description of each agency’s role can be found below.
+A brief description of each agency's role can be found below.

-NRC: “Licenses and regulates the receipt and possession of high-level waste at privately owned facilities and at certain DOE facilities.”
+NRC: "Licenses and regulates the receipt and possession of high-level waste at privately owned facilities and at certain DOE facilities."

-DOE: “Plans and carries out programs for sand handling of DOE-generated radioactive wastes, develops waste disposal technologies, and will design, construct and operate disposal facilities for DOE-generated and commercial high-level wastes.”
+DOE: "Plans and carries out programs for sand handling of DOE-generated radioactive wastes, develops waste disposal technologies, and will design, construct and operate disposal facilities for DOE-generated and commercial high-level wastes."

-EPA: “Develops environmental standards and federal radiation protection guidance for offsite radiation due to the disposal of spent nuclear fuel and high-level and transuranic radioactive wastes.”
+EPA: "Develops environmental standards and federal radiation protection guidance for offsite radiation due to the disposal of spent nuclear fuel and high-level and transuranic radioactive wastes."

-DOT: “Regulates both the packaging and carriage of all hazardous materials including radioactive waste.”
+DOT: "Regulates both the packaging and carriage of all hazardous materials including radioactive waste."

-DOI: “Through the U.S. Geological Survey, conducts laboratory and field geologic investigations in support of DOE’s waste disposal programs and collaborates with DOE on earth science technical activities.”
+DOI: "Through the U.S. Geological Survey, conducts laboratory and field geologic investigations in support of DOE's waste disposal programs and collaborates with DOE on earth science technical activities."

 The US currently defines five types of radioactive waste, as shown below.

 High-level Waste: This type of radioactive waste is generated from nuclear reactors or reprocessing spent nuclear fuel.

 Transuranic Waste: This type of radioactive waste is man-made and has an atomic number of 92 or higher.

 Uranium or thorium mill tailings: This type of radioactive waste is a result after the mining or milling or uranium or thorium ore.

 Low-level waste: This type of radioactive waste is radioactively contaminated waste.
 It is typically generated from industrial processes or research.
 Examples of these items include paper, protective clothing, bags, and cardboard.

-Technologically enhanced naturally-occurring radioactive material (TENORM): This type of radioactive waste is created through human activity such as mining, oil and gas drilling, and water treatment where naturally-occurring radiological material (NORM) becomes concentrated.
+Technologically enhanced naturally occurring radioactive material (TENORM): This type of radioactive waste is created through human activity such as mining, oil and gas drilling, and water treatment where naturally occurring radiological material (NORM) becomes concentrated.

-Energetic Hazardous Waste
+Energetic hazardous waste

-The EPA defines energetic hazardous waste as “wastes that have the potential to detonate and bulk military propellants which cannot safely be disposed of through other modes of treatments.”
+The EPA defines energetic hazardous waste as "wastes that have the potential to detonate and bulk military propellants which cannot safely be disposed of through other modes of treatments."
 The items which typically fall under this category include munitions, fireworks, flares, hobby rockets, and automobile propellants.